List of British racecourses: Current

 The following British horse racing courses are in operation as of :

-Closed

-There are two further racecourses in Britain that still exist, but are closed as of November 2022 and do not operate any thoroughbred racing fixtures.

-Folkestone Racecourse, Kent; closed in December 2012.

-Towcester Racecourse, Northamptonshire; closed in October 2019.

 Former

 Through the centuries, racing has taken place at various courses throughout Britain which have since closed down.
 Some were very significant in their day and held major races which persist to this day.
 For example, the flat season's traditional curtain raiser, the Lincolnshire Handicap was once held at the racecourse that gave it its name in Lincoln but is now held at Doncaster.

+21st century

+Two racecourses have closed in the 21st century.
+Closed date refers to the last date on which racing took place at the venue.

 20th century

-Between 1900 and 1981, 97 racecourses closed their doors.
-Closed date refers to the last date on which racing took place at the venue.
+Between 1900 and 1981, 98 racecourses closed their doors.
+Opened and closed dates refer to the first and last dates on which racing took place at the venue.

 19th century

 Many courses that were prominent in earlier times did not survive into the modern era.
 The list below is a selection of these, taken from Whyte's History of the British Turf.
 Where dates are not given for closure, it is possible they were still extant in the 20th century.
 No distinction has been made between enclosed courses of the type that are familiar now and those that were run over unenclosed courses, more akin to point-to-point racing.
 Indeed, some of these racecourses or parts of them are still used for that purpose.